AdaCore/gnatstudio/docs/users_guide/extending.rst

   </key>

-If you bind multiple actions to the same key binding, they are executed sequentually, followed by any menu for which this key is an accelerator.
+If you bind multiple actions to the same key binding, they are executed sequentially, followed by any menu for which this key is an accelerator.

 When GPS processes a :file:`<key>` tag, it does the following: